datacentricdesign/iob22/code-practice/05-generative-art/05-generative-art.md

 ---
 layout: default
-title: "#05 Generative Art"
+title: "05 Generative Art"
-parent: Code Practice
 has_children: true
 ---

-# #05 Generative Art
+# 05 Generative Art

 At this stage we only